Qew7/solidarity/README.md

 # Solidarity

 A Ruby gem for analyzing Ruby projects for SOLID principles adherence.
-This gem uses Railroady to generate class diagrams and then analyzes them to provide an assessment of SOLID principles.
+This gem uses RailRoady to generate class diagrams and then analyzes them to provide an assessment of SOLID principles.

 ## Installation